About Us

 Board Member

 Janine is a Saskatchewan-based filmmaker and Interdisciplinary artist and storyteller.
 She is the Associate Director of Indigenous Arts at the Banff Centre for Arts and Creativity and was previously the Curator of Community Engagement at the MacKenzie Art Gallery in Regina, Saskatchewan.
 Janine’s filmography includes roles as producer, director, narrator, writer and/or editor.
-She directed ‘Stories Are In Our Bones’; ‘Lifegivers: Honoring Our Elders and Children’; ‘The Land of Rock and Gold’; and ‘Ayapiyâhk ôma niyanân (Only us, we are here at home)’.
+She directed Stories Are In Our Bones; Lifegivers: Honoring Our Elders and Children; The Land of Rock and Gold; and Ayapiyâhk ôma niyanân “Only us, we are here at home”.

 She produced From Up North and provided production support and was a storyteller for The Beacon Project: Stories of Qu’Appelle Valley.
 Janine was a co-producer for RIIS Media Project Inc and co-directed RIIS from Amnesia: Recovering the Lost Legacies that explores the history of the Regina Indian Industrial School (RIIS).
 This led to the formation of RIIS Commemorative Association, Inc. and as president, Janine helped the organization achieve municipal and provincial heritage designation.
 Janine has volunteered for Saskatchewan Filmpool Cooperative, mispon: A Celebration of Indigenous Filmmaking, Common Weal, and Reconciliation Regina.
+She is currently providing production support to the Buffalo Mountain Video Project that is part of homeschooling for her two teenage sons.

 Laurel C. Broten